Introducing Conversation Intelligence, powered by Loris ->

 The real power of session replays isn't just seeing user behavior—it's understanding its impact on your bottom line.

-While Mixpanel offers basic replay functionality, Contentsquare connects these visual insights directly to revenue metrics and user frustration signals.
+While Mixpanel offers basic replay functionality, Contentsquare connects visual insights directly to revenue metrics and user frustration signals.
 This means you can quickly identify which experience issues are actually hurting conversion rates and prioritize fixes that drive real business growth.

 Faster results with AI